tendomart/bookcatalog/README.md

 # bookcatalog
-bookcatalog is a Digital Library catalog system whichh helps manage Library book information and associated authors
+bookcatalog is a Digital Library catalog system which helps manage Library book information and associated authors

 Technical information and specifications